-Trade War Heats Up Again As China Sets Tariffs On $75 Billion In U.S. Goods, Autos
+Trump Lashes Out At China After Beijing Sets New Tariffs On U.S. Goods, Autos

-China says it will slap tariffs on autos, auto parts and thousands of other U.S. goods worth a total of $75 billion.
-President Trump promised to respond.
+President Trump promised to respond Friday after China said it will slap tariffs on $75 billion autos and other U.S. goods.
+And he "ordered" U.S. companies to stop doing business with China.

+U.S. stock markets fell sharply after Trump's tweets on China.
+The Dow Jones Industrial Average was down more than 400 points.
+Both the Dow and the S&P were down about 1.7% in late morning trading.

 Friday's announcement by China marks an escalation in a trade war that has rippled through the world economy and raised fears of a U.S. recession.

 The first batch of tariffs will go into effect Sept.
 1, and a second, on autos and auto parts, is due to go into effect Dec.
 15. The tariffs range from 5% to 25%.

-President Trump tweeted that he "will be responding to China's Tariffs this afternoon."
+Trump tweeted that he "will be responding to China's Tariffs this afternoon."

 "My only question is, who is our bigger enemy, Jay Powell or Chairman Xi?"
 Trump said, referring to the Federal Reserve Chairman, whom he's been urging to cut interest rates, and China's leader.